onboardist/coachmarks/README.md

   - Principles:
     * Favor vertical positioning, centered horizontally (NOTE: not done)
 - [ ] Need to test positioning with multiple monitors and on Windows too
-- [ ] Make sure JS is transpiling with Rollup.
-Can probably remove a lot of babel dependencies.
 - [ ] Try favoring anchoring line to middle edge and then reposition to closer corner if it's closer.
 This may still not work the best.
 - [ ] Add transition(s) for showing/hiding overlay
 - [ ] Text might be a bit too big?